Antonio Briseño

-Antonio Briseño Vázquez (born 5 February 1994), also known as El Pollo, is a Mexican professional footballer who plays as a centre-back for Liga MX club Guadalajara.
+Antonio "Pollo" Briseño Vázquez (born 5 February 1994) is a Mexican professional footballer who plays as a centre-back for Liga MX club Toluca.

 Club career

 Early career

 In 2008, Briseño joined the youth academy of Atlas, successfully going through the U-17, U-20 and Premier sides.
 First team coach Juan Carlos Chávez eventually promoted Briseño to the first team in 2011.

-Atlas

 Briseño made his professional league debut with Atlas on September 30, 2011, against Chiapas.
 He came on as a substitute for Flavio Santos in the 86th minute of the game.

 During his time at Atlas, Briseño struggled for playing time, and only managed to appear in ten matches for the club.

 Tigres UANL

 On 1 July 2014, Briseño was transferred to Tigres UANL.
 He played the second leg of the finals of the Apertura 2015 season, winning his first professional league title.
 He also made seven appearances in the 2015 Copa Libertadores as Tigres finished runner-up in the competition.

-Struggling for playing time, Briseño was sent on loan to Ascenso MX side Juárez in 2015, and in December 2016 he was loaned out to Veracruz for the Clausura 2017 season.
+Struggling for playing time, Briseño was sent on loan to Ascenso MX side Juárez in June 2016, and in December 2016 he was loaned out to Veracruz for the Clausura 2017 season.